Divesh1602/life-skills-track/grit-and-growth-mindset.md

 In a growth mindset, people think that they can get smarter and more skilled if they put in effort and learn from their surroundings as well as mistakes.

+## 3. Understanding Internal Locus of Control

 ### What is the Internal Locus of Control?
 What is the key point in the video?

 The video talks about how having an internal locus of control means believing that you can control your thoughts, feelings, and actions, rather than blaming things like the weather or other people.
 The main idea is that having an internal locus of control helps you stay focused.

+## 4. How to build a Growth Mindset

 ### What are the key points mentioned by speaker to build growth mindset (explanation not needed).